Snowdon: Rock climbing

 The Snowdon Massif includes a number of cliffs, and holds an important place in the history of rock climbing in the United Kingdom.
-Clogwyn Du'r Arddu is often colloquially known as 'Cloggy' among climbers, and was the site of the first recorded climb in Britain, in 1798.
+Clogwyn Du'r Arddu, often colloquially known as 'Cloggy' among climbers, was the site of the first recorded climb in Britain, in 1798.
 It was carried out by Peter Bailey Williams and William Bingley, while searching for rare plants.
 It is now considered to be one of the best cliffs in Britain for rock climbing.

 Y Lliwedd was also explored by early climbers, and was the subject of a 1909 climbing guide, The Climbs on Lliwedd by J. M. A. Thompson and A. W. Andrews, one of the first in Britain.
 Snowdon was used by Edmund Hillary and his group during preparations for their successful 1953 expedition to climb Mount Everest.